Gabriella439/nixos-in-production/manuscript/Modules.md

 true
 ```

 This illustrates that our NixOS module really is just a function whose input is an attribute set and whose output is also an attribute set.
-There is nothing
-special about this function other than it happens to be the same shape as what
-the NixOS module system expects.
+There is nothing special about this function other than it happens to be the same shape as what the NixOS module system accepts.

 ## The NixOS module system